 The Land Trust leases office space under a non-cancelable operating lease dated January 9, 2018, expiring January of 2023, which includes an option to extend for an additional five years.
-During the year ended June 30, 2020, the total fair market value of the rent expense for the office lease was estimated to be \$8,720, of which \$4,662 was estimated to have been paid as an in-kind benefit.
+During the year ended June 30, 2021, the total fair market value of the rent expense for the office lease was estimated to be \$8,658, of which \$5,283 was covered by an in-kind donation.
 Future minimum lease payments are not considered material to the operations of the Land Trust and have been excluded from this note to the financial statements.